How to Set Up an A/B Test: Statistical Significance and Sample Size

 %10 %10 (Bağıl) ~15.000 Ziyaretçi %95

-A/B Testing Setup: Step-by-Step Professional Strategy
+A/B Testing Setup: Step by Step Professional Strategy

 1. Data Analysis and Hypothesis Generation

-2. Determine the Variable and Design
+2. Identify the Variable and Design

 3. Technical Setup and QA (Quality Control)